Prerequisites

 Select the Prompt Name to open the Prompt panel and Configure the Prompt Template.

-To learn more about Prompt Template Configuration, see Configuring a Prompt in Experiments
+To learn more about Prompt Template Configuration, see Creating a Prompt.

 Configuring Evaluators